konrads/orderbook-aggregator/README.md

 ## Testing

+Manual (as described in the `Running` section)

-- [x] Manual tests as described in the `Running` section.
-Visually inspected the data, ensured multiple clients receive the same gRPC feed
+- [x] Running of the server with multiple clients, visually inspected the data, ensured multiple clients receive the same gRPC feed
+- [x] Running of the server, cutting the network, ensuring the heartbeat timeouts kill the server

+Unit/functional:

 - [x] Mechanism to consolidate exchange orderbooks, order as per bids/asks ordering, take top _n_ bids/asks, publish if top _n_ bids/asks _if_ unchanged since last update
 - [x] Utility to fetch all Result Oks or return Err
-- [ ] WS interactions, via mocking
+- [x] WS interactions, via mocking
 - [ ] gRPC interactions, via mocking